 One of the city’s most popular events is the annual Return to the Route 66 Rendezvous.
 In the 1930s, Historic Route 66, which runs through downtown San Bernardino, was the first highway to link Chicago and the Midwest to Southern California.
 Today, the event coordinated by the San Bernardino Area Chamber of Commerce, unites the region’s car culture community and draws thousands of people.
 This event is complete with exhibits, vendors, food booths, live entertainment and a Cruisin’ Hall of Fame.

 From a budgetary standpoint, the City of San Bernardino continues to make strides to exit bankruptcy.
-The City initially filed for bankruptcy protection in August 2012 due to the depressed economy, a multi-million dollar deficient, and the loss of redevelopment funding.
-Through the process, the Federal Bankruptcy Court required the City to develop a long-term recovery plan expected to return the city to service and fiscal solvency.
-Judge Meredith Jury encouraged the city to begin to implement portions of the plan in an effort to expedite the exit process.
-Hence in the last 18 months, the bankruptcy team has negotiated new agreements with employee labor groups and creditors, generated new revenues through a refuse franchise agreement, and annexed into the County Fire District to rebuild services.
-As we approach the final stretch of the bankruptcy process, a focus on rebuilding public safety, economic development and improving the quality of life for stakeholders is at the center of of the plan to recovery.
+The City initially filed for bankruptcy protection in August 2012 due to the depressed economy, a multimillion dollar deficient, and the loss of redevelopment funding.
+Through the process, the Federal Bankruptcy Court required the City to develop a long- term recovery plan expected to return the city to service and fiscal solvency.
+Judge Meredith Jury encouraged the city to begin implementing service-oriented portions of the plan.
+Hence in the last 18 months, a bankruptcy team has negotiated new agreements with employee labor groups and creditors, generated new revenues through a refuse franchise agreement, and annexed into the County Fire District to rebuild services.
+These significant steps to restore municipal services and become service and fiscally solvent have only begun, more is to come.
+A focus on rebuilding public safety, economic development and improving the quality of life for stakeholders is at the center of the plan to recovery.

 From a community standpoint, the City of San Bernardino has a bright future, with new exciting projects, special events and new ways of doing business just over the horizon.